Business tax return in Quebec - accounting documents

 • GST/QST returns filed during the year

-Your financial statements must be included with your tax return.
-Depending on the size of your business, you will need a report to the reader (compilation engagement) prepared by a CPA.
-The financial statements include:
+Financial statements must accompany your return.
+Depending on the size of your business, you will need a notice to the reader (compilation engagement) prepared by a CPA.
+The statements include:

 • The balance sheet (assets, liabilities, equity)